AndehUK/BlendBarber-replica/README.md

-# BlendBarber replica
- BBarber replicated without using the likes of wordpress, being coded from scratch.
+BlendBarber website replicated without using the likes of wordpress, being coded from scratch.

 This website was completed december of 2020.